FreeRADIUS/freeradius-server/raddb/certs/realms/README.md

 different identities.  i.e. When a user `bob@example.com` requests network access, the server can present an `example.com` certificate.
-On the other hand, when a user `doug@example.org` requests network access, the server cna present an `example.org` certificate.
+On the other hand, when a user `doug@example.org` requests network access, the server can present an `example.org` certificate.

 This functionality means that it is possible to configure only one `eap` module, and then use multiple certificate chains.
 Previous